-17.1.
+17.3.
 Command 3

 This will reset all devices as if they had just been powered up.
+Following this command one or two CR is required to establish the Baud rate.

 18. Addressable Commands

 The following commands require the device address to be sent first, only the device with that address will respond.